projectacrn/acrn-hypervisor/doc/developer-guides/hld/vuart-virt-hld.rst

                         .t_vuart.vuart_id = 1U,
                   },

-.. note:: The device mode also has a virtual UART, and also uses 0x3F8 and 0x2F8 as port base.
-If you add ``-s <slot>, lpc`` in the launch script, the device model will create COM0 and COM1 for the post launched VM.
-It will also add the port info to the ACPI table.
-This is useful for Windows and vxworks as they probe the driver according to the ACPI table.
+.. note:: The Device Model also has a virtual UART and uses 0x3F8 and 0x2F8 as port base.
+If you add ``-s <slot>, lpc`` in the launch script, the Device Model will create COM0 and COM1 for the post-launched VM.
+   It will also add the port information to the ACPI table.
+This configuration is useful for Windows and VxWorks as they probe the driver according to the ACPI table.

-   If the user enables both the device model UART and the hypervisor vUART at the same port address, access to the port address will be responded to by the hypervisor vUART directly, and will not pass to the device model.
+   If you enable the Device Model UART and the hypervisor vUART at the same port address, access to the port address will be responded to by the hypervisor vUART directly, and will not pass to the Device Model.